openmina/redux-rs/README.md

 ## Overview

-Redux-RS provides a lightweight, type-safe implementation of the Redux pattern in Rust.
+`redux-rs` provides a lightweight, type-safe implementation of the Redux pattern in Rust.
 It enables predictable state management through unidirectional data flow, with support for effects, services, and sub-stores.
 This library is part of the [Mina Rust Node](https://github.com/o1-labs/mina-rust) implementation.